 Capturing the golden age of the advertising industry from the 1950s through to the early 70s, Mad Men charts the career of the enigmatic Madison Avenue ace Don Draper.
 The fashion, cultural and societal norms of the period are vividly brought to life against the backdrop of historical events such as the Kennedy assassination, Beatlemania and Vietnam War.

-It’s fair to say a lot has changed, probably for the better, but the show has a lot to say about the creative process – still very much relevant today.
-Plus, when it comes to pitching, there’s no better person to learn from than the smooth operator Don Draper himself.
+It’s fair to say a lot has changed, probably for the better, But the show has a lot to say about the creative process that is still very much relevant today.
+Plus, when it comes to pitching an idea, there’s no better person to learn from than the smooth operator Don Draper himself.

 Mary Portas Secret Shopper

 There’s something addictive about the premise of this show.
 Retail guru, Mary Portas, visits failing businesses on the high streets of Britain and tries to turn them around.

 The thing is, many of the owners are blind to the errors that are costing their business and stubbornly refuse to take the sensible advice Mary offers them.

 It shows the human fallibility of entrepreneurship and is a warning for those so entrenched in the day to day of business to look up once in a while and find out what’s really going on.

 Plus, she shares some brilliant advice on how to improve and market a business successfully – win-win.

 Breaking Bad is often cited as one of the greatest TV series of all time.

 But a show about the manufacture and sale of crystal meth might seem like an odd choice for business inspiration.
 We’re not advocating that, of course.